Home Buying Guide

 - Understand how the loan officer is paid and loan fees that you will be responsible for.

-- Don't forget ongoing maintenance costs for the home.
+- Don’t forget property taxes, insurance and ongoing maintenance costs for the home.

 - Ask your lender to prepare a pre-approval letter that your agent can submit with your offer.